Exar Corporation: History

 After Rohm had rescued the company and supported its return to profitability, it changed course and began divesting again, leading in 1990 to holding less than 50 percent of Exar.
 From its inception, Exar's top executive staff and board had been picked by Rohm, and consisted largely of Japanese expatriates.
 This changed in 1992 when Rohm removed Exar's chief executive officer, Nabuo Hatta, who had served in an executive post since at least 1985, when he was president of the company.
 Exar's board subsequently hired George Wells, a Scotsman educated at the University of Glasgow, as the company's new chief executive; Wells had previously held positions at General Electric and LSI Logic.

 Wells oversaw a reorganization and re-prioritization of product offerings and introduced a culture of quality, leading to major increases in sales and income.
 Armed with a large cash surplus, and following Rohm's final divestment of Exar assets in 1994, Wells went on an acquisition spree in 1994 and 1995 which led to the purchases of Origin Technology, Micro Power Systems, Startech Semiconductor and Silicon Microstructures; all in all, these purchases enriched the technologies available to Exar.
 Acquiring so many companies in such a short period had consequences for the company, and Exar lost its profitability by early 1995.

 On April 3, 2009, Exar Corporation closed the acquisition of hi/fn, inc., a transaction which included stock and about in cash.
 On August 3, 2011, Exar Corporation rang the opening bell at the NASDAQ MarketSite in New York.
 In honor of the occasion, Pete Rodriguez, President & Chief Executive Officer, rang the Opening Bell.
 On March 22, 2013, Exar acquired the assets of Altior in Eatontown, New Jersey.
 On July 5, 2013, it acquired Stretch, Inc. On June 3, 2014, it acquired most of Integrated Memory Logic Limited.

 On March 29, 2017, MaxLinear Inc. announced it would buy Exar Corporation for about $661.6 million cash.
 The acquisition of Exar Corp for $687 million was completed in May 2017.

 Products

-Exar offers PMICs that are used in SoCs, DSPs, FPGAs as well as video processors, power distribution switches, Analog front end sensor interfaces and Synchronous Optical Network transceiver.
-Further products include BITS Framer and LIUs, inductive Step-down converter, UART Bridges, as well as GPIO Expanders.
+Exar offers PMICs that are used in SoCs, DSPs, FPGAs as well as video processors, power distribution switches, analog front end sensor interfaces and synchronous optical network transceivers.
+Further products include BITS framers and LIUs, inductive step-down converters, UART bridges, as well as GPIO expanders.